noushineftekhari/noushineftekhari.github.io/_pages/about.md

 ## Hobbies & Interests

 Outside of research, I enjoy hiking and gardening, where I find inspiration in nature and the environment.
-These hobbies keep me grounded and fuel my passion for ecological research and biodiversity.